jimburton/CI505/etc/OP-NAMES.md

 Haskell code typically includes lots of operators, both in the standard library and in other people's code.
-This is especially true with code that uses Functors, Applicative Functors, Monads and so so.
+This is especially true with code that uses Functors, Applicative Functors, Monads and so on.
 Since we often need to read our code out loud to others (and ourselves!), these things have developed names.

 In addition to that Haskell code is full of other characters like `::` and `->` that you